longod/InspectIt/README.md

 - It does not open and read books and scrolls that include a script.
 The reason for this is to avoid accidentally opening them, for some of them involve a quest to see if they have been opened or not.
 - For some objects, the initial orientation or position is not appropriate.
 - If you look at an object from an angle you do not normally see, you may see that there is no geometry there and it looks like a hole.
 This problem possibly can be solved by model replacer mods.
+- To inspect the player yourself, you have to be TPV.
 - Animations are not played.
 Especially particles.
 - Trailer-type particles are not displayed.